What Does a Data Architect Do? A Career Guide

 Security architects design and employ safeguards to ensure data confidentiality, integrity, and availability.

-Machine learning architects design scalable systems for use with machine learning and artificial intelligence (AI) models.
+Machine learning architects design scalable systems with machine learning and artificial intelligence (AI) models.

-The average annual salary for data architects in the UK is £78,793 according to Glassdoor as of October 2022 [1].
+According to Glassdoor, the average annual salary for data architects in India is ₹22,74,542 [1].
 Your salary will depend on factors like where you work, your level of experience, and the industry you work in, among others.
-For example, data architects working in a major metropolitan area like London tend to earn salaries higher than the national average.

-Data is an increasingly important component of businesses across many industries, which may account for the demand for data architects.
-The number of available jobs for data architects has nearly tripled over the past three years.
-This is an increase of 296 per cent in data architect job demand in the UK [2].
-Not only is the number of jobs growing, but the average salary is well above the UK median salary for IT workers of £60,000 [2].

 Data mining to uncover patterns, anomalies, and correlations in large data sets